trevordbunch/cis411_lab3/labreports/LAB_alecclyde.md

 # Step 5: Explore your performance data
 * What are your observations regarding the performance of this application?
-  > Enter Response Here.
+  >Through my usage of this application, I came up with these numbers on resource usage:
+  >> 29.7% CPU peak
+  60.2% Memory peak
+  55.1% Storage usage
+  Average of 721 ms response time
+  8.13 rpm throughput average

 * Is performance even or uneven?
-  > Enter Response Here.
+  > The tests were incredibly uneven, some tests were executed within a second, and others took nearly 50 seconds (47.8s).
 * Between queries and mutations, what requests are less performant?
-  > Enter Response Here.
+  > Queries did significantly worse when it came to performance.
+Out of all functional queries and mutations, no mutation took longer than any of the queries.
 * Among the less performant requests, which ones are the most problematic?
-  > Enter Response Here.
+  > The query that had us search for "everything" had us waiting about 48 seconds for the finish.
+It was by far the most intensive query or mutation, lasting way longer than any other because it was pulling the most information.

 # Step 6: Diagnosing an issue based on telemetry data
 * Within the transactions you're examining, what segment(s) took the most time?
   > Enter Response Here.